cmdrtorefresh/portfolio/README.md

 # Portfolio Page

-## Page
+## Pages

-All content will reside in index.html
+There are 4 pages : Welcome / Home, Portfolio, Background and Contact Me.

 ## Sections

-Page will comprise of a few segments :
+Page will comprise of one or a few segments.

+##### Welcome/Home
+- Main Logo of Cmd + R to Refresh
+- Links
-- Main Logo of Cmd + R to Refresh, Links, Purpose of webpage : kinds of position Cmd + R are interested in.
+- Purpose of webpage : kinds of position Cmd + R are interested in.
-- Portfolio Projects
+- Projects snippets
 - Skills

+##### Portfolio Projects
+- Each project's description.
+- Link to blog post or Github.

+##### Background
-- Previous works and education
+- Previous works and education.
-- Resume + Who is(?)
+- Resume to download.

-- Contact Me
+##### Contact Me
+- Links to other sites.
+- Link to Resume in Background page.

 ## Tools

-- HTML, CSS, SASS For Content
+- HTML, CSS, SASS and AngularJS For Content
 - JQuery for Menu

+## Future Additions:

+Future feature addition to the website to include:
-- (?)
-For Contact Me Forms
+- Contact Me email form.
+- Mobile version of the site.